wl-lankin/letsencrypt-acme-dns/README.md

 };
 ```
-You have to add all domains you want to auto-update the certs.
+You have to add all domains you want to auto-update the certificates.

 ## 2. Edit VM with Letsencrypt installation